billbrod/foveated-metamers/README.md

 probably not necessary, but is provided as a step to improve reproducibility.
 We provide built Docker images for the same reason:

+If you're using GPUs to create images, you'll also need `dotlockfile` on your machine in order to create the lockfiles we use to prevent multiple jobs using the same GPU.

 TODO: ADD DOCKER IMAGES

 ## Experiment environment